SmartPracticeschool/llSPS-INT-2000-Predicting-Life-Expectancy-using-Machine-Learning/README.md

 This project focus on certain factors like regional variation, economic factors, education, expenditure on healthcare system and some specific disease related deaths that happened in the country, GDP, population.

-The output of this project helps the countries to determine the factor that caused the diminished life expectancy rate and improve it accordingly.
+The output of this project helps the countries to determine the factors that cause the decreased life expectancy rate and measures to improve it accordingly.

 Link to my Node-red flow https://node-red-puprr.eu-gb.mybluemix.net/red/#flow/fb47ce2.20f533